Ozzy Osbourne Summer Tour With Zakk Wilde, Blasko, Tommy Clufetos and Adam Wakeman

 Ozzy Osbourne’s other guitar player, Gus G. isn’t upset by the change either.
 Gus G. just released an album called Immortals with his own band Firewind.
 Gus G. is quoted on Audio Ink Radio saying he was happy that Ozzy Osbourne and Zakk Wilde were back together again.

 “It’s been an honor and a privilege playing by your side since 2009, Nothing but great times and an experience of a lifetime.
 To Ozzy and Sharon — thanks for everything.
 [I] love ya!
 To Blasko, Adam, and Tommy — [it has] been a pleasure rocking with you!
 As a fan, it’s great to see Ozzy and Zakk back together.
-It’s been long overdue.
+It’s been long overdue.”

 Zakk Wilde of Black Label Society is an awesome guitar player.
 Wilde has been part of Osbourne’s solo band from 1987 to 1995, as well as in 1998, and then from 2001 to 2004 and again from 2006 to 2009, according to Audio Ink Radio.
 Zakk Wilde is a central part of Black Label Society.